Representing data in words: A context engineering approach: Constructing the prompt

 \subsection{Tell it what data to use}

-Wordalisations are not machine learning models, but they do assume an underlying statistical model in how we interpret data.
-In the case of the three applications presented here we assume we can assess an individual $i$ in terms of the z-score over one or more metrics,
+Wordalisation assumes an underlying {\it statistical model} to effectively interpret data.
+In the case of the three applications presented here, we assume we can assess an individual (or entity) $i$ in terms of the z-score over one or more metrics,

 where $\mu_j$ is the mean and $\sigma_j$ the standard deviation of the metric $j$.
 The z-scores are useful because they standardise the metrics and allow us to, for example, compare a player in terms of receiving and passing the ball on the same scale, defined by how far their z-score is from that of the average player in terms of standard deviations.
-Following statistical convention, one standard deviation can be considered to be larger than usual, two standard deviations can be considered to be significantly larger and so on.

-The "tell it what data to use" step begins by calculating specific model outputs, the z-scores in our case, for any given data point.
-The output is then formatted as a synthetic text, with phrases based on threshold ranges.
-For the football scout, the threshold for z-scores are chosen as follows: above $1.5$ is described as "outstanding", between $1.0$ and $1.5$ is described as "excellent"; between $0.5$ and $1.0$ is described as "good"; between $-0.5$ and $0.5$ is described as "average"; between $-1.0$ and $-0.5$ is described as "below average"; and below $-1.0$ is described as "poor".
-We apply these thresholds to all the metrics for the player and generate texts.
-Part of an example of this output, for Harry Kane (as shown in the visualisation in Figure~\ref{fig:figure1}), is given below.
+Following statistical convention, one standard deviation can be considered to be larger than usual, two standard deviations can be considered to be significantly larger, and so on.
+The z-scores, in our case, are then formatted as a synthetic text, with phrases based on threshold ranges.
+For the football scout application, the threshold for z-scores are chosen as follows: above $1.5$ is described as "outstanding", between $1.0$ and $1.5$ is described as "excellent"; between $0.5$ and $1.0$ is described as "good"; between $-0.5$ and $0.5$ is described as "average"; between $-1.0$ and $-0.5$ is described as "below average"; and below $-1.0$ is described as "poor".
+We apply these thresholds to all the metrics for the player to generate a synthetic text.
+An example of this for Harry Kane is shown in Fig.~\ref{fig:wordalisation_example}.
 For illustration purposes, square brackets are used to highlight the selected phrases, and all square brackets are omitted in the final prompt.
 In these texts, we avoid presenting specific numbers by instead presenting a written interpretation of the data.
-We can think of this as a normative model for how we interpret the player's actions: according to our wordalisation, more goals are better, as are more passes into the final third etc.
+We can think of this as a {\it normative model} for how we interpret the player's actions: more goals are better, as are more passes into the final third, etc. It is important to note that a wide range of statistical models can be applied here.